The Trillium II Prize

-A prize for the health organization that best uses and promotes the FHIR International Patient Summary (IPS).
+A prize for the health organization that has the best plans to use and promote the FHIR International Patient Summary (IPS).

-The Trillium II Prize will award the health organisation that, in the opinion of the panel of judges, has done the most to use and promote FHIR International Patient Summary (IPS) for international medical information exchanges.
+The Trillium II Prize will be awarded to the health organisation that, in the opinion of the panel of judges, has the best proposal to use, integrate and promote the HL7 FHIR International Patient Summary (IPS) for medical information exchange.

 What is FHIR IPS?

-An International patient summary (IPS) document is an electronic health record extract containing essential healthcare information intended for use in the unscheduled, cross-border care scenario, comprising at least the required elements of the IPS dataset.
-The IPS dataset is a minimal and non-exhaustive patient summary dataset, specialty-agnostic, condition-independent, but readily usable by clinicians for the cross-border unscheduled care of a patient..
+An International patient summary (IPS) is an electronic health record extract containing essential healthcare information intended for use in the unscheduled, cross-border (cross-jurisdiction) care scenario, comprising at least the required elements of the IPS dataset.
+The IPS dataset is a minimal and non-exhaustive patient summary dataset, specialty-agnostic, condition-independent, but readily usable by clinicians for the cross-border unscheduled care of a patient.

-A judging panel composed of experts from different organization and from academia all around Europe will select the winners:
+A judging panel composed of international experts will select the winners:

-Elaine Blechman, CEO, Prosocial Applications, Inc. and Professor Emerita, University of Colorado
+- Elaine Blechman, CEO, Prosocial Applications, Inc. & Prof Emerita, Univ. of Colorado

-Marc Lange, Secretary General, European Health Telematics Association (EHTEL), Belgium
+- Marc Lange, Secretary General, European Health Telematics Association (EHTEL)

 Depending on the level of interest in the prize, a subcommittee of Trillium partners Alexander Berler, Catherine Chronaki, Charles Lowe and Janne Rasmussen may select a shortlist of entries for the above to judge.